Is it a cold? The flu? Or is it COVID-19? Either way, it is miserable.

 Remedies to Avoid

 Vitamin C and zinc: When you feel a cold coming on, you could be tempted to reach for vitamin C and zinc.
 This is not recommended during pregnancy.
-First, there is insufficient evidence that vitamin C or zinc are effective in preventing or treating colds.
+First, there is not enough evidence that vitamin C or zinc help in preventing or treating colds.
 Second, the doses of vitamin C and zinc in supplements for colds are higher than recommended doses for pregnant women.
 The recommended vitamin C dose is 80 mg for pregnant teens and 85 mg per day for pregnant adults.
 The recommended dose for zinc is 12 mg for pregnant teens and 11 mg per day for pregnant adults.
 If you are taking prenatal vitamins, it is likely that they contain the vitamin C and zinc that you need for the day.

 Non-steroidal anti-inflammatory drugs (NSAIDs): For most healthy pregnant women, over-the-counter pain relievers such as ibuprofen, naproxen, and aspirin are generally not recommended during pregnancy.
 NSAIDs are associated with a risk for premature closure of the ductus arteriosus (a heart and lung condition) in the baby if the medication is used at higher doses in the second half of pregnancy.
 Although low dose aspirin is sometimes recommended in pregnancy under a doctor’s supervision to treat or prevent specific medical conditions, regular strength aspirin and other NSAIDs are not typically recommended for treating pain or fever in pregnancy.